One Way Telecom Solutions Collide,

 Surprisingly, the same, to a certain extent, holds true for costly enterprise software systems, and, in particular, Telecom software.
-To make matters worse, when a major Telco provider unloads a bankroll for one of the multiple Telecom applications they need, it may be extremely difficult, or plain impossible, to take into account the numerous existing nuances, as well as any constraints and business needs that may arise in the future.
+Furthermore, when a major Telco provider unloads a bankroll for one of the multiple Telecom applications they need, it may be extremely difficult, or plain impossible, for them to take into account the numerous existing nuances, constraints or business needs that may arise in the future.
 And this is just where one of the ubiquitous ills that plague a large number of Telecom solutions lurks: the introduction of a new Billing or Ordering Telecom system makes it necessary to integrate the Telco provider’s legacy Product Catalogs with those of their newly purchased application.

 The Scenario to Be Avoided

 A Telecommunications company gradually realizes their Telecom Billing software or Telecom Ordering System is no longer up to par.
 They make a decision to replace the system.
-As a new system arrives, the Telco provider’s technical experts migrate the data, contained in the Product Catalog of the legacy system, into the Product Catalog of their new system.
+As a new system arrives, the Telco provider’s technical experts migrate the data the Product Catalog of the legacy system contains, into the Product Catalog of their new system.
 Seemingly, all’s fine and the whole thing is supposed to come up roses.
 Alas, as a rule, the ensuing story is very much different.

 With time, new Telco products emerge that need to be introduced into the Telecom company’s service offering.
 Consequently, it becomes necessary to modify the company's Product Catalogs correspondingly.
-A good example would be the current massive need for Telco operators to incorporate IoT-related products into their product range.
+A good example would be the current massive need for Telco operators to add IoT-related products to their product range.

-As you can imagine, and as it, actually, happens in the vast majority of instances, the whole thing has to be pulled off against an appalling deadline and on a meagre budget: we do have a Product Catalog, so why squander a whole lot of funds on something we are already supposed to have?
+As you can imagine, and as it happens in actuality, the vast majority of instances, the whole thing has to be pulled off against an appalling deadline and on a meagre budget: we do have a Product Catalog, so why squander a whole lot of funds on something we are already supposed to have?

-It is not really hard to guess that the architecture of the proposed solution, usually, reflects both the size of the budget and the, often, unrealistic deadline.
-As a result, the required changes are made to the new system only, and both systems, the legacy system and the new one, start being run in parallel.
+It is not really hard to guess that usually the architecture of the proposed solution reflects both the size of the budget and the often unrealistic deadline.
+As a result, the required changes are made to the new system only, and both the systems, the legacy system and the new one, start being run in parallel.

-By the time the above happens, the part of the Telco provider’s IT landscape, associated with Product Catalogs, represents a patchwork of 3-5, or, even, more Product Catalogs, unintegrated between themselves and all developed using different technologies.
+By the time the above happens, the part of the Telco provider’s IT landscape, associated with Product Catalogs, represents a patchwork of 3-5, or even more Product Catalogs that are not integrated with one another and were developed using different technologies.